 Assess Imbalances: Integrate corrective exercise into current client programming by utilizing musculoskeletal assessments during their workout or session.

-Remind Clients That You Are A Specialist: If you take every opportunity to remind clients of the corrective exercise strategies you have shown them, you will gradually solidify your specialist status in their eyes.
-Here’s how:
+Remind Clients That You Are A Specialist: Take every opportunity to remind clients of the corrective exercise strategies you have shown them.
+This will gradually solidify your specialist status in their eyes.

 - Each time you show a client new corrective exercise strategies, take a picture of the person performing those exercises.
 Then either e-mail the pictures to the client after their session or print them out them so they can take the images with them.

 - When discussing the details of the exercises such as how to perform them or how often, work together with your client to come up with directions for the exercises.
 Doing this will help your client remember exactly what they’re supposed to do with each exercise and, more importantly, get them to feel more personally involved in the process with you; this will increase their adherence and motivation to want to do these new “corrective” exercises.

 - Include written instructions with the accompanying photos of their corrective exercises.
 The pictures and instructions are a great way to give clients tangible reminders of their experience of the corrective exercise specialty services you provide.